Revised and re-published in 2020 from an article first written in 2016.

 These days, my research is characterised by bouts of intense interest, interspersed with long periods of inactivity (that’s a tongue twister to start with).
 Recently I have had a period of some activity and I set about looking up some of my “brick wall” entries, in the hope of finding just a small lead…and I did find quite a few little titbits of new information on a few of my more elusive ancestors…and one link set me off on a journey to explore Yorkshire’s Luddite past.

 In all the years that I have been researching, I have found that almost all of my ancestors in the last 500 years, came from an area within a roughly drawn triangle bounded by Halifax, Wakefield and Huddersfield.
-I have been proud to say that I am Yorkshire through and through…but then some time ago, I found that I needed to acknowledge at least one anomaly in this otherwise immaculate Yorkshire ancestry (and recently there have been others).
+I have been proud to say that I am Yorkshire through and through…but then some time ago, I found that I needed to acknowledge at least one anomaly in this otherwise immaculate Yorkshire ancestry.
 One of the greatest puzzles of my family tree has been my third great-grandmother Martha Arnold, who married into the well-documented Sheard family of Mirfield.

 Migration from Woolwich to Mirfield

 My third great-grandfather, Thomas Sheard, and his wife Martha Arnold were both born in 1802.
 Thomas was born in Mirfield (about 5 miles from Huddersfield) and became a woodman (forrester) by occupation, living at Lee Green as had his family before him.
 He and Martha married in Mirfield in 1825 and had at least seven children together.
 I am descended from their youngest child, Edwin, who was also a woodman, of Lee Green.
 Census records show quite clearly that Martha was not born in Mirfield but in Woolwich, south-east London.
 I discovered that she had been baptised in the parish of Westminster, London on 29th August 1802.
-Martha had four siblings born in London up to 1808, then the whole family disappears from the London records.
+Martha had four siblings baptised in London up to 1809, then the whole family disappears from the London records.